davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 later when the first interactive graphical display appeared _4_ years later[^5].

 ### Benefits
-The existence of progamming languages enabled the use of concise notation for complex ideas, also known as **abstraction**.
+The existence of programming languages enabled the use of concise notation for complex ideas, also known as **abstraction**.
 This not only saves time, but also makes programs easier to understand and maintain.